 By Perdita Henry

-My first year as an eligible voter found me as an 18-year-old in Naval bootcamp.
-As I adapted to a new life and concerned about my other civic duty, voting.
+My first year as an eligible voter found me as an 18-year-old in Naval boot camp.
+As I adapted to a new life, I still found myself concerned about my other civic duty, voting.
 Before I entered the isolated world of Recruit Training Command, I was a regular teen watching MTV—before they completely stopped playing music videos—and being threatened by celebrities to Vote or Die.